radical-cybertools/radical.entk/docs/install.rst

 .. code-block:: bash

         virtualenv $HOME/ve-entk -p python3.7
-        source $HOME/ve-entk/bin/activate

 - ``-p`` params indicates which python version you use, python3.6+ is required
-- python2 installation is available with the ``0.72.1`` version.
+- A legacy python2 installation is available with the ``0.72.1`` version.
+Hot fixes will be provided until Jul 2020.
 Read more at the troubleshooting_

 Activate virtualenv by: